 Of all the HVAC devices, air purifiers are unique as far as ACH is considered because their job is the most closely rated to the ACH specification.
 In essence, ACH is the second-best determining factor that indicates how well air purifiers clean the air.

 There is another better determining specification valid for air purifiers that measure the effectiveness of the filtration system; the CADR rating.
-The CADR rating is proportional to both ACH as well as various filters air purifier might employ.
+The CADR rating is proportional to both ACH as well as various filters air purifiers might employ.
 Because of this, ACH calculation and the consequent CADR calculation are most appropriate for air purifiers.

 If you have any questions regarding the calculation of air changes per hour, you are welcome to ask us in the comments below.